randomnoun/bookcase-ops/README.md

 Looking over my notes, this took about 4 weekends, spread over about 4 months, so hopefully this will save me / others having to go through all this again when I next have to upgrade all this high quality software product.

 And you know, when I inevitably kick the bucket, my immediate family, who have difficulty selecting a different HDMI input or operating a printer, might be able to salvage some of my life's work.
-Which they won't  be unable to understand in any meaningful way.
+Which they won't be able to appreciate or comprehend in any way.
+I guess they could admire the punctuation or something.
 I have a niece starting computer science this year though, so I guess hope springs eternal.

 # What's in the box ?